SpaceVim/SpaceVim/docs/documentation.md

 [Send a PR](http://spacevim.org/development/) to add the differences you found in this section.

+If you still want to use this origin function, you can enable vimcompatible mode, via `let g:spacevim_vimcompatible = 1`.

 ## Interface elements

 SpaceVim has a minimalistic and distraction free UI: